Sep 10 2018

 So, what is next?

-The compromise bill must pass the United States Senate.
-Then, it must be signed into law by the President.
+Now that both the House of Representatives and Senate have passed the bill, it must be signed into law by the President.
 I've also introduced 7 other bills to help our community, including requiring a human health and safety standard for the U.S. Army Corps of Engineers and securing federal resources to restore our community in the aftermath of this emergency.
 I've also helped secure hundreds of millions of dollars in federal funding to combat harmful algal blooms, prevent toxic agricultural runoff and restore the Everglades.
 I will not stop fighting until our water is clean and our health and safety is prioritized!